 The BSI curriculum gives students the skills and experiences that are in high demand with employers.
-Students work closely with our Career Development Office (CDO)’s comprehensive, highly individualized services to identify career development goals and put a strategic plan in place to achieve them.
+Students work closely with our Career Development Office (CDO)’s comprehensive one-on-one services to identify career development goals and put a strategic plan in place to achieve them.
 BSI graduates work with leading companies in the information field and receive strong preparation for their careers through outstanding internships.
-With 100% of graduates finding jobs within an average 3-4 months with an average starting salary of $70,000, we have some strong career outcomes to share:
+With 97% of graduates finding jobs within an average three-four months with an average starting salary of $75,000, we have some strong career outcomes to share:

-Below are examples of careers BSI graduates successfully pursue each year.
-The job descriptions highlighted below are suggested outcomes.
-Many other outcomes from the BSI are possible and can be explored with our Career Development Office.
+Below are examples of careers BSI graduates successfully pursue each year; they show what the field of information is all about for undergraduates.
+The job descriptions highlighted below are frequent outcomes in the BSI program, but many others are possible and can be explored with our Career Development Office.

 An IT analyst, also called a systems analyst, designs and implements information systems that optimize organizational efficiency.
 The IT analyst develops a system that satisfies both management and users in the most cost-effective and efficient way possible, ensuring that the system is error-free.

 With a role that blends UX, technology and business, a product manager defines the very essence of a product, designs solutions to customer problems and collaborates with everyone involved.
 Product managers develop products by conducting market research, generating product requirements, determining specifications and production timetables, and developing marketing strategies.

 The business analyst's primary objective is helping businesses implement technology solutions in a cost-effective way.
 This role can include evaluating business processes, anticipating requirements, uncovering areas for improvement, and developing and implementing solutions.
 Effectively communicating clearly with stakeholders, facilitators and partners is another important aspect of being a business analyst.

 Digital media coordinator